codicoop/boilerplate_wagtail/README.md

 ### First setup in Wagtail's admin panel

-The behavior of the root page deserves some special attention to understant and avoid confusion.
+The behavior of the root page deserves some special attention to understand and avoid confusion.

 Using the Pages menu, go to the root level (at the topmost breadcrumb you'll